 6. Ask a friend for help

 Your friend can download VPN installation files and send them to you.
 Remember that you both must use a government-approved service like WeChat or Weiyun for file transfer.
-A friend of yours might need to sign up and subscribe to a VPN for you too.
+A friend of yours might need to sign up for a VPN for you too.
 Fortunately, major payment methods like PayPal and Western Union work in China.

 Alternatively, you can tether onto a VPN-enabled device.
 Just ask someone with a VPN in China to share their encrypted connection.
 To do that, the person should:

-1. Connect to a VPN server on their device (and choose any server but China).
+1. Connect to a VPN server on their device and choose any server other than China.

-2. Navigate to the WiFi hotspot settings (Mobile Hotspot and Tethering on Android and Personal Hotspot or Settings on iOS).
+2. Navigate to the WiFi hotspot settings.
+Mobile Hotspot and Tethering on Android.
+On iOS, go to Settings > Mobile Data > Personal Hotspot, or navigate directly from Settings to Personal Hotspot.

 3. Set up the login and password for the personal hotspot.